- Street Fighter I (for info on Ryu, Ken and Sagat)

 - This Cannot Be!: His K.O. cry ("Bakana!") roughly translates to this. note

 Debuting in Street Fighter EX3

-The sole "new" character in Street Fighter EX3, Ace is a secret government agent from an undisclosed nation who has the special ability to learn the techniques of his opponent after gathering battle data.
-He is asked by the Prime Minister of his country to gather information of a secret weapon being developed in an underground base.
+A secret government agent who has the special ability to learn the techniques of his opponent after gathering battle data.
+He has infiltrated Shadaloo to gather information on a secret weapon being developed in an underground base.

 - Cyborg: He has a mechanical implant in his spine that allows him to copy the moves of other fighters.

 - Ditto Fighter: Ace could use techniques from other characters' movesets if they were bought in EX3.

 - Hell-Bent for Leather: He wears an all leather uniform.